DFlintoft/DFlintoft/README.md

-- 👋 Hi, I’m Dan - An ML Engineer who speicalises in reinforcement learning and computer vision.
+- 👋 Hi, I’m Dan - An ML Engineer who speicalises in computer vision, with an interest in FinTech.
 - 👀 I’m interested in ML, data science & statistics, particularly in fintech
 - 🧑‍💻 I’m currently working on deployment of AI apps in client systems
 - 🌱 I'm currently developing my skillset in DevOps/infrastructure/cloud